Browse Tax Articles

-You can file a joint return with your deceased spouse for the year of death -- unless you remarry during that year.
-It's your responsibility to file a final return for your spouse.
+You can still use married filing jointly with your deceased spouse for the year of death -- unless you remarry during that year.
+It's your responsibility to file a final return for your deceased spouse.

-If you remarry in the year of your spouse's death, you can't file a joint return with your deceased spouse.
-However, you can file a joint return with your new spouse, or you and your new spouse can each file a separate return.
+If you remarry in the year of your spouse's death, you can't file jointly with your deceased spouse.
+However, you can use married filing jointly with your new spouse.
+You and your new spouse can also each use married filing separately.
 If a return is required for your deceased spouse, use the married filing separately status.

 If you're a surviving spouse with no gross income, you can be claimed as an exemption on both of these:

-If you file a joint return with your new spouse, can claim an exemption only on that joint return.
+If you file jointly with your new spouse, you can claim an exemption only on that joint return.

-If you meet certain requirements, you can use this filing status for the 2 tax years after the death of your spouse.
+If you qualify, you can use this filing status for the two tax years after the death of your spouse.
 However, you can’t use it for the year of death.

 If you file as a qualifying widow(er), you can't claim an exemption for your deceased spouse.
 However, you can use the married filing jointly tax table or tax rate schedule.
-The qualifying widow(er) standard deduction is the same as that for a married couple filing jointly.
+The qualifying widow(er) standard deduction is the same as married filing jointly.

-Unless you qualify for the qualifying widow(er) status or you remarry, you'll usually file as single after your spouse dies.
-However, if you don’t qualify as a qualifying widow(er) since your child is a foster child, you'll be able to use head of household status.
+Unless you qualify for something else, you'll usually file as single after your spouse dies.
+You might not qualify as a qualifying widow(er) if your child is a foster child.
+In that case, you'll be able to use head of household status.